 Should I Get Screened for Prostate Cancer?

-CDC and other federal agencies follow the prostate cancer screening recommendations set forth by the U.S. Preventive Services Task Force, which recommends against prostate-specific antigen (PSA)-based screening for men who do not have symptoms.
-Other organizations, like the American Urological Associationthe American Cancer Society, and the American College of Physicians may have other recommendations.
+CDC and other federal agencies follow the prostate cancer screening recommendations set forth by the U.S. Preventive Services Task Force6 , which recommends against prostate-specific antigen (PSA)-based screening for men who do not have symptoms.
+Other organizations, like the American Urological Association7 the American Cancer Society8 , and the American College of Physicians9 may have other recommendations.

 A PSA test can find prostate cancer earlier than no screening at all.
 However, the PSA test may have false positive or false negative results.
 This can mean that men without cancer may have abnormal results and get tests that are not necessary.
 It could also mean that the test could miss cancer in men who may need to be treated.